Learn About The Law

 1. a.
 Permits issued under this chapter shall be issued by the authority responsible for the maintenance of the system of highways or streets.
 However, the department may issue permits on primary road extensions in cities in conjunction with movements on the rural primary road system.

 b.
-(1) The department may issue all-systems permits under section 321E.8 which are valid for movement on all paved highways or streets, except the interstate road system if prohibited under section 321E.8, and except any highways or streets under the jurisdiction of local authorities upon which an all-systems permit is not valid as determined by the applicable local authority if the local authority indicates such highways and streets to the department in writing, including by means of electronic communication.
-However, a local authority shall not determine that any paved farm-to-market road, or highway or street designated as a truck route, is not valid for purposes of an all-systems permit without justification.
-A highway or street under the jurisdiction of a local authority upon which movement under an all-systems permit is valid shall connect with a highway or street under the jurisdiction of the state, or with another highway or street upon which movement under an all-systems permit is valid that ultimately connects with a highway or street under the jurisdiction of the state.
+(1) The department may issue all-systems permits under section 321E.8 which are valid for movement on all primary roads and secondary roads, including roads designated by a local authority as a truck route, except the interstate road system if prohibited under section 321E.8, and except any road designated by the applicable local authority as not valid for use by permitted vehicles if the local authority communicates the not-valid designation to the department in writing, including by means of electronic communication.
+However, all roads designated as not valid are subject to review by the department, and a local authority shall not determine that any paved farm-to-market road, or road designated as a truck route, is not valid for purposes of an all-systems permit without justification.

 2. At the request of a local authority, the department shall issue permits under this chapter for highways or streets that are under the jurisdiction of the local authority if the local authority has indicated to the department in writing, including by means of electronic communication, those streets or highways for which a permit is not valid.